dry-rb/dry-rb.org/source/gems/dry-monads/index.html.md

 end
 ```

-It is better you to pass a list of expected exceptions which you sure you can process.
-Catching exceptions of all types is considered as bad practice.
+It is better if you pass a list of expected exceptions which you are sure you can process.
+Catching exceptions of all types is considered bad practice.

 `Try` monad consists of two types: `Success` and `Failure`.
 The first is returned when code did not raise an error and the second is returned when the error was captured.